vistadataproject/vistadataproject.github.io/demo/index.md

 ## nodeVISTA Installation

-The following outlines how to install nodeVISTA server in a VirtualBox virtual machine, which will run on any computer.
+The following outlines how to install nodeVISTA server in a VirtualBox virtual machine.

 * Download and install [Git](https://git-scm.com/downloads)